hafniumhu/CarND-Traffic-Sign-Classifier/writeup.md

 ![][image1] ![][image2] ![][image3] ![][image4] ![][image5]

+The images are of 32x32 pixels in dimension.
+They have relatively good quality, except that in the second image there are a lot of edges in the background.
+The edges might affect my CNN to recognize the sign.
+Additionally, the forth image is blurred when zoomed in: the curves that depict children look similar to overlaped squares.
+This could confuse my CNN too.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).